Bruce Dombrowski Retires from the Federal Maritime Commission

 other staff.
 As director, he also oversaw the FMC’s Office of Human Resources, Office of Information

-, Office of
+Technology, Office of

-and Office of Financial Management.
+Management Services and Office of Financial Management.
 Prior to the Commission’s organizational

-in 2004, Dombrowski served for 18 years in the FMC’s Managing/Executive Director’s Office,
+realignment in 2004, Dombrowski served for 18 years in the FMC’s Managing/Executive Director’s Office,

 as Deputy, and later as Director, under both Republican and Democratic-appointed FMC Chairmen.
 In this